kbarni/GPSLogger/README.md

 - Logging of RAW GPS data
 - Web server for live monitoring

-Planned features:

-- integrate RAW to RINEX conversion using RTKLIB.
+- Converting the recorded raw data to csv file

 ## Prerequisites